Welcome to today's edition of the Rush 24-7 podcast.

 Why?

-Because in many places you can't distinguish it from the Democrat Party on several key core issues.
+Because in many places, you can't distinguish it from the Democrat Party on several key core issues.

-Uh the believe me, Jeb may be on the fence on this.
+Believe me, Jeb may be on the fence on this.

 They're saying that when he says this nostalgia, we can't go back to that.

-Everything Reagan stood for, the man policies and everything else.
+Everything Reagan stood for, the man policies, and everything else.

-And it is a battle, it's an internecine battle that is gonna go on in the report.
+It's an internecine battle that is going to go on in the Republic.

-Hell, I let me tell you a story.
+Hell, let me tell you a story.

 I didn't have a chance to get into this.

-And before we went out on stage, they served dinner to all of the uh speakers and some hangers on in there.
+And before we went out on stage, they served dinner to all of the speakers and some hangers on in there.

 I didn't eat because of the wonderful diet.

-I'm now 42 pounds, by the way, uh 248 pounds total and uh 42 pounds lost in what this is 53 days.
+248 pounds total and 42 pounds lost in what, this is 53 days.

 It'll be eight weeks Wednesday.

-So I wasn't eating, but there were some people in the room, and apparently the people that have been there have been there all week.
+And apparently the people that have been there have been there all week.

-I mean, I just flew in for the event and flew home.
+I just flew in for the event and flew home.

-And one of the people, doesn't matter who took me aside, and said, Rush, I have to tell you about this reception we went to last night here in Beverly Hills.
+And one of the people, doesn't matter who took me aside and said, Rush, I have to tell you about this reception we went to last night here in Beverly Hills.

 Oh, really?

-Well, it was quite telling, Rush.
+Hell, it was quite telling, Rush.

 It was very, very informative.

-It was 75% liberal Republicans, 75% very, very wealthy Republicans, who said this party has no prayer until it gets rid of the pro-life issue.
+It was 75% liberal Republicans, 75% very, very wealthy Republicans who said this party has no prayer until it gets rid of the pro-life issue.

 There's no prayer.